McMasterRS/ws_web-design-guide/README.md

-# RSD Workshop App
+# Mac-branded Website Development

-Materials for the McMaster Research Software workshop: **RSD Workshop App**
+Materials for the McMaster Research Software workshop: **Mac-branded Website Development**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/rsd-workshop-app) with GitHub Pages.
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/mac-web-dev) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Elias Eid